ENux-Distro/ENux/ROADMAP.md

 - Switch bases from Debian to LFS
 - A custom package manager with its own package format

+## ENux 6.0

+ENux 6.0 is planning to move from Debian + Bedrock to LFS + The ENux Layer, which'll be a custom Bedrock-style layer.
+This will take a long time to build you folks :D
 ## Philosophy

 ENux is not a traditional Linux distribution.

 It:
 - Has Bedrock Linux pre-installed
-- Has 13 package managers
+- Has 15 package managers
 - Uses custom kernels